foundry-rs/foundry/CONTRIBUTING.md

 It is always good to clearly indicate nits when you comment, e.g.: `Nit: change foo() to bar().
 But this is not blocking`.

-If your comments were addressed but were not folded after new commits, or if they proved to be mistaken, please, [hide them][hiding-a-comment] with the appropriate reason to keep the converstaion flow concise and relevant.
+If your comments were addressed but were not folded after new commits, or if they proved to be mistaken, please, [hide them][hiding-a-comment] with the appropriate reason to keep the conversation flow concise and relevant.

 ##### Be aware of the person behind the code